Iakim/Nginx-LDAP/README.md

 ### #3: Start Daemon

-If you use python version < 3, change the script of python3 for python only or python{version}.
+If you use python version < 3, change the script of python3 for python only or python{version} in line 26 of nginx-ldap-auth-daemon-ctl-rh.sh script.

       ./nginx-ldap-auth-daemon-ctl-rh.sh start